 - Don’t include irrelevant or random hobbies

 Certain hobbies and interests may set you apart from other candidates and make you stand out.
 However, they’re only going to make a difference if they’re relevant to the company and the job.
-Include things that say something about you as a person, something in which the employer will find valuable.
+Include things that say something about you as a person, something which the employer will find valuable.

 - Don’t include “References Available Upon Request”